AstroCube/Perseus/README.md

 ### Service Layer

 This layer is where your business logic should live.
-It's just a collection of classes with clear purposes, following the SOLID principles applied to node.js.
+It's just a collection of classes with clear purposes, following the SOLID principles applied to NodeJS.

 _In this layer there should not exist any form of 'Mongo query', use the data access layer for that._